C'est la vie, mon chéri

+David Bordwell said that near the beginning of the 1990s, filmmakers in Hong Kong began a cycle of "relationship movies" in Hong Kong, which featured films with less pricy actors and actresses, sentimental scripts, and having lyrical film scores that could be marketed to the music market.
+Derek Elley wrote in 1994 that C'est la vie, mon chéri was "the year's biggest critical success" where it as among the top five highest grossing films of 1993.
+Elley continued that at the 13th Hong Kong Film Awards, it won "nearly all the major awards", which included Yee winning and Best Film and Best Screenplay and Anita Yuen winning Best Actress.

 Plot

-Min (Anita Yuen), who is part of a Cantonese street opera troupe and a part-time cover artiste, meets Kit (Lau Ching-Wan), a struggling jazz musician who has just broken up with his celebrity singer girlfriend (Carina Lau).
+Min, who is part of a Cantonese street opera troupe and a part-time cover artist, meets Kit, a struggling jazz musician who has just broken up with his celebrity singer girlfriend.
 Through her bubbly personality, she affects Kit for the better.
 However, just as their relationship begins to stabilize and win acceptance from Min's family, which includes a strict mother and a doting, saxophone-playing uncle, Min is re-diagnosed with bone cancer, which she had once suffered as a child.